system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

     - The accent can be gripped at the bottom edge.
 3. Pull the accent strip off of the case, starting with the bottom edge.
 4. Place the new accent strip onto the front of the case and slide it up to lock it into place.
-    - Due to manufacturing tolerances, the accent strip may not sit flush with the top case when fully installed.

 ![Front accent strip removal](./img/accent-strip-removal.webp)